 No matter how annoying woodpecker pecking may be, some methods to get rid of woodpeckers should never be used.

 - Do not apply sticky or greasy products to the wood the birds are pecking.
 These products can coat the birds' plumage and can be dangerous or toxic.
+Furthermore, these products are likely to stain or warp the wood and may cause additional damage.

 - Do not damage or remove eggs from an established woodpecker nest.
 Woodpeckers are protected under the Migratory Bird Act and such actions are illegal without the proper authorization.